vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-runtime.md

 A reference of the form ``${INGRESS_DOMAIN}`` in the input file will be replaced with the value of the ``INGRESS_DOMAIN`` environment variable.

-Setup scripts when run will have the ``/home/eduk8s`` directory as the current working directory.
+Setup scripts when run will have the workshop user home directory as the current working directory.

 If you are creating or updating files in the file system and using a custom workshop image, ensure that the workshop image is created with correct file permissions to allow updates.